Overview of the Grant

 Please note that dates are subject to change at the discretion of Equal Voice staff.

 What types of supports are available as I work on my project?

 Equal Voice staff are available to assist you.
-Please contact us at: email@example.com.
-We will roll out a series of supports for delegates, including regional events hosted by Equal Voice chapters and webinars.
-Detailed information about these supports will follow.
+Please contact us at: [email protected].
+We will roll out a series of supports for delegates, including webinars.
+Webinars are available to you, here: https://www.youtube.com/channel/UCidYKR435uRfFxyD0bS1BmA/videos

 Am I required to track my spending?

 Yes.
 Delegates are responsible for all financial reporting.
 Your project budget will be approved as part of the grant application process and it is your responsibility to keep and maintain original receipts and invoices for all approved expenses related to the project.
 You will be required to submit these to Equal Voice upon completion of your project.